-Why, yes, I did create this recipe completely around the fresh chamomile blossoms I bought from MEarth today.
+With all this gloom and grey, I wanted a dish that looked a little bit Springy.
+And I looked no further than the fresh organic chamomile blossoms I had on my table.
 Fresh chamomile is surprisingly bitter, so I thought I'd temper it with the maple syrup-reminiscent candy cap mushrooms.

 Ingredients serves 4